Horadry/KAGGLE-HPA-Single-Cell-Classification-2021/README.md

 Our aim was to inspect the effectiveness of the EfficientnetB0 in this task.
 We trained a new model for each label.

-Our dataset contained 4-color channel images.
-The EfficientnetB0 is designed for 3-channel data.
-Since color channel reduction could lead to information loss we decided to use a 4-channel input layer replacing the original input layer of the EfficientnetB0.